kubernetes-sigs/kube-scheduler-simulator/simulator/docs/external-scheduler.md

 Via this step, all Pods scheduled by this scheduler will get the scheduling results in the annotation like in the simulator!

-### [Optional] Connect your scheduler to the kube-apiserver in the simulator
+### Connect your scheduler to the kube-apiserver in the simulator

-If you want to connect your scheduler in your cluster's kube-apiserver, skip this.
+If you are here to run the scheduler built with [`externalscheduler` package](../pkg/externalscheduler) in your cluster, you don't need to follow this step.
-(But, note that it, of course, means your Pods on your cluster will be actually scheduled by the scheduler)

 Let's connect your scheduler into the simulator.